Slot machine payback: the real odds

 Payback by denomination

-The counterintuitive truth: penny slots are the worst.
-The lowest denominations carry the biggest house edge; higher‑denomination machines generally pay back more (Las Vegas Strip).
+The counterintuitive truth: low‑denomination slots are the worst.
+Penny and quarter machines carry the biggest house edge; higher‑denomination machines generally pay back more (Las Vegas Strip).

 | Denomination | Payback | House edge | You lose / $100 bet |